epedersen1/cs3700/project3/README.md

 - Packet composition:
   - Data:
     - fragmented chunk of data with a max size of MSS global variable
-    - Data is empty if this packet is a termination packet
+    - Data is empty if this packet is an EOF packet
   - ID:
     - starts at 1, incremented by 1 for each packet containing data
     - termination packet ID = -(max data packet id)